Fun Summer C2C Blankets – Free Crochet Patterns

 The original free pattern and the photos are on eclairemakery.com.
 More info is on ravelry.com.

 What a beautiful bee!
-If you like bold, geometric motif, you will surely find this corner to corner blanket quite spectacular.
+If you like bold, geometric motifs, you will surely find this corner-to-corner blanket quite spectacular.
 If you want to practice both single and double crochet, this is the pattern for you.
 We hope Shannon Holding will inspire you to create wonders!

 Level: upper beginner Author: Shannon Holding